 According to the 2013 American Community Survey, over 1.8 million Hispanic or Latino people live in the City of Los Angeles, or 48.6% of the population.

 A number of years ago, a young man came to the reference desk with a question for the Social Science, Philosophy & Religion department librarians.
 He asked me why books about gay men were next to the shelves with incest and sexual bondage books.
-He said that wasn't how he was at a
+He said that wasn't how he was at all.

 To honor LGBT Heritage Month at the library we present this pictorial map of West Hollywood, one of America’s most enlightened cities.
 Street maps from as recently as the 1970’s ignored the growing power of the gay community in the little city between Beverly Hills and Hollywood.